lulzzz/datalayer/docs/docs/helm-charts/index.md

 ## Install the Apache Zeppelin chart

-Install the `Zeppelin on K8s` chart:
+Install the `Zeppelin on K8s` chart.

 ```
 helm install \